PaddlePaddle/PGL/apps/Graph4Rec/README.md

 12346 \t 23345
 ```

-If there is an edge weight, one can directly add the weight behind each edge, the format is as follows:
+If there are edge weights, one can directly add the weight behind each edge, the format is as follows:

 ```
 src_node_id \t dst_node_id \t edge_weight